ToolJet/ToolJet/docs/docs/widgets/table/serverside-operations/filter.md

 title: Serverside Filter Operation
 ---

-This guide explains how to perform serverside filter operation on a table component in ToolJet.
-While most databases offer support for server-side operations, the specific implementation can vary depending on the database.
-For this guide, PostgreSQL will be used as the data source to demonstrate the process.
+This guide explains how to perform serverside filter operation on a **Table** component in ToolJet.

 <div style={{paddingTop:'24px'}}>

 ## Add Table Component

-Before performing the search operation, let's setup the table component and populate it with the data:
+Before performing the filter operation, let's setup the table component and populate it with the data:

-1. Drag a table component from the left component library to the canvas.
+1. Drag a **Table** component from the right component library to the canvas.
 2. Select the data source and create a new query from the query panel at the bottom.
 (Refer to [data source](/docs/data-sources/overview) docs for more details) <br/>
     This guide will use ToolJet’s Sample data source (Postgres).<br/>
     Add the following query to fetch the data from the database: